victorldomingues/SobelFilter/README.md

 # Sobel Filter

-Work done by the students of computer science of the university anhmebi morumbi.
+Work done by the students of Computer Science of the University Anhmebi Morumbi.
 It aims to apply the sobel filter on an image, present the results before and after the image

 ## IMPLEMENTED BY